AI in Private Equity: Foot Anstey’s value creation roundtable highlights

 What level of AI PE should expect in portfolio companies

-When it comes to M&A within PE, do your diligence and probe how the target is (or isn’t) using AI.
+When it comes to M&A within PE, due diligence is key and understanding how the target is (or isn’t) using AI is becoming a key question to raise depending on the sector.

 Are we in an AI bubble?